Driving with a suspended license in Florida is a serious criminal offense that extends far beyond a moving violation or traffic tickets.

 You may reinstate your license by visiting any Florida DMV after your suspension period has ended.
 You will be required to pay a minimum reinstatement fee of $45 which could be more depending on the reason for suspension (i.e. Child support suspension requires an additional $60).

-Driving with a suspended license in the state of Florida will result in either jail time or fines.
+Driving with a suspended or revoked license in the state of Florida will result in either jail time or fines.
 The severity of punishment will depend on the number of offenses.
+The more severe the crime, the more likely to have your license suspended in Florida.

 The first time you’re caught driving with a suspended license you will be sentenced to no more than 60 days of prison time or a $500 fine.
-Should you repeat the offense you will then be charged with a 1st degree misdemeanor equating to imprisonment for no more than a year or a $1,000 fine.
+Habitual traffic offenders who repeat the offense you will then be charged with a 1st degree misdemeanor equating to imprisonment for no more than a year or a $1,000 fine.
 On your third offense, you will be charged with a 3rd degree felony.
-You will be looking at no more than 5 years of imprisonment or a $5,000 fine and vehicle impoundment.
+You will be looking at no more than 5 years in prison or a $5,000 fine and vehicle impoundment.

 Even though a suspended license is considered a relatively small crime, there can still be serious ramifications.
-Depending upon the circumstances of your arrest, you may be able to secure a reduction of your charges or even have your suspension dismissed.
+Depending upon the circumstances of your arrest, you may be able to secure a reduction of your charges or even have your suspension dismissed with the help of a criminal defense attorney.
+If you are facing a charge of driving with a suspended license, or are potentially losing your driving privileges in Tampa, Florida, contact Brett Metcalf at Hillsborough Defense, P.A.